There are so many fabulous castles on the Rhine River in Germany!

 Throughout history, many of the best castles fell into ruin until the Rhine Romanticism Era brought painters, poets, and storytellers to the region who began telling about Germany’s Rhine Valley.

-This Romanticism Era, in the 19th century, brought a revitalization to the region as many wealthy and prominent individuals chose to purchase the run down German castles and transform them back to their glory days.
+This Romanticism Era in the 19th century revitalized the region as many wealthy, and prominent individuals chose to purchase the run-down German castles and transform them back to their glory days.

 Today, you can visit many of the best castles for yourself!

-Allow us to show you some of the fabulous Rhine River Castles that you can visit.
+Let us show you some fabulous Rhine River Castles you can visit.

 Rheinfels Castle, St. Goar

 The ruins of Rheinfels Castle sit high above the middle Rhine River town of St. Goar like a ghost from the past.